saipraneethkeerthi/kspjob/README.md

-steps of run the project
+steps to run the project

 1. npm install